 Returning fiat deposits (ACH, Wire, and SEPA)

-- After you send the exact amount of crypto to the provided address, Bridge will initiate a return of fiat funds back to the original sender.
+- You send the exact amount of crypto to the provided address.

 Validations